- If your Wi-Fi icon is missing, but the Internet connection is working, it might just be a case of uninspired taskbar settings.

-Even if the built-in Internet Troubleshooter is usually used to fix connection issues, some users confirmed that it helped them fix the missing Wi-Fi problem.
+Even if the built-in Internet Troubleshooter is usually used to fix connection issues, some users confirmed that it helped them fix the WiFi missing on Windows 10 problem.

-- On the Services tab > select the Hide all Microsoft services check box > click Disable all.
+- On the Services tab, select the Hide all Microsoft services check box, and click Disable all.

 - Close the Task Manager.

-- On the Startup tab of the System Configuration dialog box > click OK> restart your computer > check if the Wi-Fi icon is now visible.
+- On the Startup tab of the System Configuration dialog box click OK and restart your computer.
+Check if the Wi-Fi icon is now visible.

-- Enter a user name, password, password hint > click Next.
+- Enter a user name, password, password hint then click Next.